College of Nursing Accreditation & Goals

 - Continue to maintain NIH Ranking (top 25 in next 2 years).

 - Continue to expand interprofessional faculty research development and collaborative opportunities.

-- Assume a proactive role in improving the delivery of health care in the state of South Carolina and beyond.
+- Assume a proactive role in improving the delivery of health care in the state of South Carolina.